Selenium Webdriver Interface & Classes Hierarchy

 Reasons:

-1. If we write like above then by a single driver, we can able to launch any browser.
+1. If we write like above, then by a single driver, we can launch any browser.

-2. From the good programming, viewpoint its always a good practice to up-cast the object up to maximum level but keeping one thing in mind that we are not losing any important functionalities.
+2. From a good programming viewpoint, it’s always a good practice to up-cast the object to the maximum level but keep in mind that we are not losing any important functionalities.

-3. If we up-cast to SearchContext then as you saw in the above picture, it has only two methods that are findElement() and findElements().
+3. If we up-cast to SearchContext, then as you saw in the above picture, it has only two methods: findElement() and findElements().
 So if we try to access other important methods, then we need to down-casting.

-4. Because of that, we are Up-casting up to WebDriver only because if we up-cast to WebDriver then we are not facing any problems in access the important methods.
+4. Because of that, we are up-casting up to WebDriver only because if we are up-casting to WebDriver, we will not face any problems accessing the important methods.

 I love open-source technologies and am very passionate about software development.
 I like to share my knowledge with others, especially on technology that's why I have given all the examples as simple as possible to understand for beginners.
 All the code posted on my blog is developed, compiled, and tested in my development environment.
 If you find any mistakes or bugs, Please drop an email to softwaretestingo.com@gmail.com, or You can join me on Linkedin.